endrealm/RealmDrive/docs/usage.md

 #### Writing
 > Writing in the current version has not been optimized yet.

 Now we are going to write objects to our database.
-We are going to keep using our excample class `GreatEntity`, our DriveService instance `service` and the retrieved instance of the ConversionHandler named `conversion`.
+We are going to keep using our example class `GreatEntity`, our DriveService instance `service` and the retrieved instance of the ConversionHandler named `conversion`.
 From here it is pretty straight forward.

 ##### Simple Write
 This will add an entry to the database.
 It will try to add the entry, this can cause duplicate entries.